hasura/ddn-comments/README.md

 2. Using the `up.sql' and 'postgresql_seed.sql' files set up a PostgreSQL database.

    - You can check out [DDN Postgres connector documentation](https://hasura.io/docs/3.0/connectors/postgresql/local-postgres) to set up a Postgres Database locally to test this schema out.
+     - Hasura CLI automatically creates DDN metadata based on the underlying database schema information.
    - Or you can use sample [Neon Db](https://neon.tech/) and provide that URL in step 3 below.
      - Here is a sample db -  `postgresql://rahul.agarwal@ep-flat-bird-897996.us-east-2.aws.neon.tech/hardy-reindeer-37_db?sslmode=require` for you to use to run this demo.